valleyquail/DeltaSwarm/ESP_Main/lib/Communication_Protocols/README.md

 1. Communication to the ESP32-CAM
 2. Communication to the Raspberry Pi port
 3. One spare header that can be used as an expansion port

+This board supports 3 chip select pins and 2 handshake pins.
+The handshake pins are connected to the ESP32-CAM port and the spare SPI header port.

+The chip select pins are: